Trihydro/smdm/README.md

   - IPv4 network status.
 This column is used to symbolize the RSU Network layer.
   - Expected values
     - green
-      - IPv6 and IPv4 statuses are up.
+      - IPv6 and IPv4 status are up.
     - yellow
       - IPv6 status is up IPv4 status is down.
     - orange
       - IPv6 status is down IPv4 status is up.
     - red
-      - IPv6 and IPv4 statuses are down.
+      - IPv6 and IPv4 status are down.
     - gray
-      - IPv6 or IPv4 statuses are other.
+      - IPv6 or IPv4 status are other.
     - not in service
       - RSU not in service.
     - proposed